Dr4gon/riversurf.academy.AI/README.md

 The heart of this project is to provide you with a cosmos for riversurfing.
 Starting from which river waves exist, what equipment to use, over to learn more fine grained control over your surfboard.

-I already "tech" (= people asking me for advice) freely at the river waves I'm at.
+I already "teach" (= people asking me for advice) freely at the river waves I'm at.
 If you like more, you're able to book me for some sessions.

 ```sh
 Surf'n'Smile - Slow 😩 Steady 😁 Superfun.